 You also need to have Python set up on your computer.
 If you haven’t already done this, you can download Python from python.org.
 Select the version of your OS system and follow the installation instructions.
 If you’re on Windows, just run the .exe file and follow the wizard.

-Step 2: Configuring Sublime Text for Python
+Step 2: Configure Sublime Text for Python

 Sublime Text comes pretty complete and ready for you to code out of the box.
 However, if you want to leverage Sublime Text for Python, you should install and configure the integrated terminal.